-- Search volume – Ideally, higher the search volume the better.
+- Search volume: Ideally, the higher the search volume the better.

-- Competition – The idea is to find keywords you would be easily able to rank for.
+- Competition: The idea is to find keywords you would be easily able to rank for.
 So obviously, keywords with low competition are preferred.
-You can also select certain medium competition keywords if you find it more relevant to your business and your audience.
-General knowledge dictates that you pick those keywords with low competition and high search volume, or keywords with medium competition and medium to high search volume.
+You can also select certain medium competition keywords if you find them more relevant to your business and your audience.
+You can also take the help of a professional SEO services company for proper page-wise keyword research.

 To make the best use of SEO keywords, use them in the following elements on your pages and in your posts:

-- Title tag – When crawling through your web page, the Google bot scans through the HEAD tag of the HTML page.
+- Title tag: When crawling through your web page, the Google bot scans through the HEAD tag of the HTML page.
 Within the HEAD tag, the bot reads the text inside the TITLE tag to understand the meaning of the page.
 This text must be a grammatically correct sentence containing your primary keyword.
-Note that the text inside “title tag” is NOT displayed on the website; it becomes the title of the browser tab which displays the page.
-The actual, visible title on the page belongs inside an H1 or an H2 tag.
-Note that this title text is different from the SEO title we type in the Yoast SEO plugin.
-An SEO title is displayed on the SERP, while the TITLE tag text is displayed as tab title when the page opens in the browser.

-- Body content – Needless to say, your body /page content should include your primary keyword multiple times and some of your secondary keyword in a healthy dose.
+- Body content: Needless to say, your body /page content should include your primary keyword multiple times and some of your secondary keywords in a healthy dose.

 To make sure your keyword occurrences are as natural as possible (and to prevent your website from Google’s penalties), write the content first and then optimize it for keywords.